sujalnegi/galaxias/readme.md

 ## Acknowledgments/Credits

-- Satellite TLE data from CelesTrak
 - 3D models from NASA and sketchers from sketchlab
 - Three.js community
+- Satelite Monitor repo from github